KitYan20/ArtistVerse/README.md

 ### Frontend: HTML, CSS, Javascript
 ### Backend: Python(Flask), MySQL

-# Below is a screenshot of what the results will show with an artist searched
+# Below is a screenshot of what the results will show with an artist searched:
 ![Description of the image](website.png)